Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 **Pipelined Lookup Stages:**  When a hash table lookup requires multiple memory accesses—such as checking two potential buckets or first consulting a Bloom filter followed by a table lookup—these accesses can be divided among successive pipeline stages.
 For example, in Stage 1, the hardware computes the hash and reads from the first bucket; if necessary, Stage 2 handles the read for the second bucket.
 By overlapping these stages, while one packet is in Stage 2, another can begin in Stage 1.
 Although each packet might experience a latency of two cycles, the overall throughput remains one packet per cycle.
-Modern switch ASICs break down even complex operations into tightly timed steps, ensuring that no single lookup step becomes a bottleneck.
+ASICs break down operations into tightly timed steps, ensuring that no single lookup step becomes a bottleneck.

 **Parallel Memory Access (Multi-Bank):**  Hashing techniques such as d-way and cuckoo hashing are designed to exploit parallelism by distributing table segments across multiple memory banks.
 For instance, in a d-left hash table with four segments, the device attaches four independent SRAM blocks.
 A lookup then computes four hash values and issues four simultaneous reads—one to each bank—so that the overall lookup time is determined by the slowest of these parallel accesses.
 Even with a 2-way cuckoo hash table, duplicating memory or using dual-ported SRAM allows both candidate locations to be read concurrently.
-While adding more memory banks can increase silicon area and may lead to underutilization if not all banks are needed, typical configurations (using 2 to 4 banks) provide a balanced solution.

-**Parallel Pipelines:**  High-end devices sometimes incorporate multiple pipeline replicas that operate in parallel on different segments of traffic (for example, splitting traffic by port groups).
+**Parallel Pipelines:** ASICs incorporate multiple pipeline replicas that operate in parallel.
 Each pipeline can have its own copy of critical tables, reducing the per-pipeline load.
-For example, a 12.8 Tb/s switch might internally be divided into four pipelines of 3.2 Tb/s each, each equipped with its own hash table for MAC address lookups.
-Although the software view remains that of a single unified table, hardware partitioning ensures that memory access requests are distributed evenly, which is crucial for maintaining high performance.
+For example, a 12.8 Tb/s switch might internally have four pipelines, each with its own hash table for MAC address lookups.
+Although the software view remains that of a single unified table, hardware partitioning ensures that memory access requests are distributed evenly.

 **Avoiding Stall Conditions:** The effectiveness of pipelining depends on ensuring that each stage performs a predictable, fixed amount of work.
 Algorithms that require unbounded probing or have variable latency can disrupt the pipeline and cause stalls.
 Therefore, hardware hash tables are designed to execute a fixed number of memory operations—often in parallel—per lookup.
 If a lookup fails to find a result in the predetermined number of slots, it simply returns a miss without initiating further searches in the data plane.
 For example, if a key is not found after checking its two candidate cuckoo buckets, the packet is handled as unknown (e.g., flooded for a MAC address), and any necessary corrections are managed by the control plane.
-This disciplined approach prevents unexpected delays and ensures that the forwarding pipeline continues to operate at full speed.

 # Conclusion